-1. Locate the DRAM SIMM socket located on the left side of the CPU card.
+1. Locate the DRAM SIMM sockets located on the left side of the CPU card.
+The number of SIMM sockets varies depending on the PowerStation model and the manufacturer of the CPU card.

 - 2. Push outward on the socket ejectors.
 It might be necessary to use a small screwdriver or the tip of a pen to push on the ejectors. - 3.
 Tilt the DRAM module slightly to the left, and lift the module out of its socket at an angle. - 4.
 Place the DRAM module in an anti-static bag for storage if you do not plan to reinstall the DRAM module at this time.